TABLE OF CONTENTS

 Investing alongside these institutional investors can prove to be lucrative, as you're leveraging their experience managing companies to enhance earnings.
+Activists have one goal in mind: increasing the stock price to make more money.

 How to use the activist investor scenario?